-Air pollution: Ready to impose full lockdown, Delhi government tells Supreme Court
+Centre says stubble burning is not a major cause of Delhi pollution, SC calls ‘hue and cry’ baseless

 He added that the Centre has also suggested that the Badarpur power plant be halted.
 “We have not suggested it shutting down but maximising power from other plants,” said Mehta.

-To this, the bench said 75% of the pollution was due to three factors: industry, dust and transport.
-“So if you take steps on them, situation will improve,” said Chief Justice NV Ramana.
-“There is no basis for hue and cry about farm fires when stubble burning contributes to only 4% of air pollution.”
+When the Delhi government told the court that “some steps will have to be taken” by civic bodies too, the court reprimanded the government for trying to pass the buck.
+“These kinds of lame excuses will force us to hold a proper audit of the revenues you are earning and spending on popularity slogans,” said Justice Surya Kant.

-Justice Surya Kant pointed out that the measures listed in the affidavit could be a long-term plan.
+Justice Kant pointed out that the measures listed in the affidavit could be a long-term plan.
 “Tell us what are the drastic measures that can be taken,” he asked the solicitor general.

 To this, Mehta said the government was open to drastic measures.
 “Three more drastic steps we have thought of which haven’t been implemented are: First is odd even scheme.
 Then, truck entry ban to Delhi and severest would be lockdown,” he added.

-Justice DY Chandrachud asked the government to inform the court by Wednesday what concrete measures it can take to bring about a change in the situation.
+Justice Chandrachud asked the government to inform the court by Wednesday what concrete measures it can take to bring about a change in the situation.

 “Whatever more can be done will be done, Delhi has done its best,” Mehta said.
 “Punjab has done its best.”